E.P.P. 002

 3. Deployment:

-a) Shotguns are to be carried in the ‘cruiser ready’ position:
+a) Shotguns are to be carried in the ‘cruiser ready’ position: no

-service ammunition will be loaded in the magazine.
+loaded in the magazine.

 b) A round may be chambered upon exiting the vehicle with the